Male Incontinence Specialist in Long Island, NY

 - It operates on its own to restore continence11

-Dr. Peters specializes in the diagnosis and treatment of male Incontinence.
-He will take the time to thoroughly discuss all of your treatment options.
-Call (631) 444-3641 to schedule an appointment in Commack or East Setauket, NY today!
+Dr. Peters specializes in the diagnosis and treatment of male Incontinence and will take the time to thoroughly discuss all of your treatment options.
+Call (631) 444-3641 to schedule an appointment at our urology office in Commack or East Setauket, NY today!

 1. Chapple C, Milsom I. Urinary incontinence and pelvic prolapse epidemiology and pathophysiology.
 In: Wein AJ, Kavoussi LR, Novick AC, et al. (eds).
 Campbell-Walsh Urology.
 10th ed.
 Philadelphia, PA: WB Saunders Elsevier; 2012:1871-95.